You may have heard about Intelligent ERP (Enterprise Resource Planning), but what is it?

 Intelligent ERP is the new backbone of digital transformation

-Digitalization transformation is the process whereby you become an intelligent, digital business.
+Digitalization transformation is the process of becoming an intelligent, digital business.
 Existing business models are changing, and your business needs to be ready.
-Not just to take advantage of the benefits such transformation brings, but also because if you are not interconnected, you risk being out of the supply chain.
+Not just to take advantage of the benefits such a transformation brings, but also because if you are not interconnected, you risk interruptions in the supply chain.

 Digital technologies and enablers of Intelligent ERP

 Here’s a quick look at some of the digital technologies and enablers that are transforming and are now native to ERP solutions: